Barry Glassman: Harford County Executive

 On June 7, 2013, Glassman said he would not seek re-election to the Maryland Senate in 2014, instead announcing a run for Harford County executive.
 He was unopposed in the Republican primary, and defeated Joe Werner in the general election with 74.8 percent of the vote.
 He was sworn in on December 1, 2014.
 Glassman ran for re-election in 2018, winning a second term with 67.4 percent of the vote.

 In November 2015, Glassman said he was considering a run for the Republican nomination in the 2016 United States Senate election in Maryland.
 In January 2016, he said he would not run for Senate, instead continuing to serve as county executive.

 2022 Maryland Comptroller candidacy

-In December 2020, Glassman, who is term-limited from running for a third-term as Harford County executive, said he was "weighing his options" on a possible run for governor, comptroller, or a congressional seat.
+In December 2020, Glassman, who was term-limited from running for a third-term as Harford County executive, said he was "weighing his options" on a possible run for governor, comptroller, or a congressional seat.
 On April 15, 2021, Glassman announced that he would run for Comptroller of Maryland in the 2022 election.
-In announcing his run, Glassman said he would have ran for Maryland's 1st congressional district in 2022 had incumbent U.S. Representative Andy Harris "kept his promise on term limits".
+In announcing his run, Glassman said he would have run for Maryland's 1st congressional district in 2022 had incumbent U.S. Representative Andy Harris "kept his promise on term limits".

-He was unopposed in the Republican primary but lost to state Delegate Brooke Lierman in the general election.

-Following the Republican primaries, Glassman refused to endorse either of the other two statewide Republican nominees — Dan Cox and Michael Peroutka.
+Following the Republican primaries, in which he ran unopposed, Glassman refused to endorse either of the other two statewide Republican nominees, Dan Cox and Michael Peroutka.
+He lost to state delegate Brooke Lierman in the general election, receiving 38.3 percent of the vote.
+Following his defeat, Glassman worked as a lobbyist during the 2023 legislative session and started his own lobbying firm, Deer Creek Government Relations, in June 2023.